-During winter months, there is a thrilling array of snow sports and adventurous activities to keep all ages and abilities happy.
+During the winter months, there is a thrilling array of snowsports and adventurous activities to keep all ages and abilities happy.
 There is a good choice of ski schools, three snowparks and a snow kindergarten, making this a great starting point for families looking to enjoy a luxury ski holiday together.
-While those looking for a challenge will find a number of activities to take part in, whether sledding, snowshoeing, winter paragliding or ice-skating, Villars is best suited to beginners and intermediate skiers.
-The off-piste offering has also opened up in recent years, with a lively après ski scene boasting a number of bars and esteemed restaurants, and many typical mountain huts welcoming in guests who wish to admire the breathtaking scenery whilst sampling some delectable traditional Swiss fare.
+While those looking for a challenge will find a number of activities to take part in, including sledding, snowshoeing, winter paragliding or ice-skating, Villars is best suited to beginners and intermediate skiers.
+Off-piste, there's a lively après-ski scene, boasting a number of bars and esteemed restaurants, while many typical mountain huts welcome guests who wish to admire the breathtaking scenery whilst sampling delectable traditional Swiss fare.

-Villars is also renowned for its potential as a year-round destination, and has just as much to offer during summer months.
-There are over 300 kilometres of signposted footpaths and 150 kilometres of mountain bike routes, and tours up to the mountain lakes of Lac de Chavonnes, Lac de Bretaye and Lac Noir are perfect for showcasing the stunning landscapes of this magnificent resort.
-Golfers will also strike gold in Villars with the wonderfully scenic eighteen-hole golf course located at 1,600 meters, where games can be played in the heart of the mountains with unrivalled views of Mont Blanc, while those seeking a little relaxation can visit the wellness centres and thermal baths in Lavey.
+Villars is also renowned for its potential as a year-round destination, and has just as much to offer during the summer months.
+There are over 300 kilometres of signposted footpaths and 150 kilometres of mountain-bike routes and tours up to the mountain lakes of Lac de Chavonnes, Lac de Bretaye and Lac Noir are perfect for showcasing the stunning landscapes of this magnificent resort.
+Golfers will also strike gold in Villars with the wonderfully scenic eighteen-hole golf course located at 1,600 metres, where games can be played in the heart of the mountains with unrivalled views of Mont Blanc, while those seeking a little relaxation can visit the wellness centres and thermal baths in Lavey.